Frisium (Clobazam)

 How Taken

-oral tablet, usually taken in the evening
+oral tablet, usually once daily in the evening

 What Is Frisium Used For?